Laughing at The Man Who Laughs

 One evening after a performance, Gwynplaine receives a note from a beautiful Duchess.
 The Duchess, the letter reveals, is in love with Gwynplaine, not for the best in Gwynplaine—his character—but for the worst—his permanent rictus.
-Concurrently, Gwynplaine discovers he’s actually of noble birth, and so is returned to his rightful position as an English Peer.
+Concurrently, Gwynplaine discovers he is, in truth, of noble birth, and so is returned to his rightful position as an English Peer.
 Through a drama only Hugo could concoct, Gwynplaine renounces the false love of the Duchess, he renounces the false family of the peerage, and he rejoins Dea to pass on into the next realm, a psychologically higher plane of existence.

 With the cards stacked against him, and with a sliver of integrity, as fragile as it is fundamental, Gwynplaine remains resolute against a world out to control him.
 In doing so, he demonstrates once and for all that his life is not the joke he sees on his face.

-In the play, the story’s essentially the same as the book up until Gwynplaine receives the note from the Duchess.
-Instead of renouncing the vile love of the Duchess, however, Gwynplaine, overcome with rage, accidentally chokes the Duchess to death.
+The play replicates the story of the book up until Gwynplaine receives the note from the Duchess.
+Instead of renouncing the insincere love of the Duchess, however, Gwynplaine, overcome with rage, accidentally chokes the Duchess to death.
 Then, chased back to his home, he gets in a knife fight with an English Peer and accidentally kills Dea.
 I think he kills Ursus, too.
 My mind was skipping beats by this point, so recollection is fuzzy.

 The values of Gwynplaine and the story are not only unrepresented, but inverted A man of self-determination becomes controlled by forces beyond his control.
 A story of originality becomes laughably banal.
 Optimism becomes pessimism.
 Love becomes a triviality.
 Gwynplaine’s life, it turns out, is indeed the joke he sees on his face.